 When we think of comfort food, we think of casseroles.
-And when we think of casseroles, this shepherd’s pie recipe is one of the first things that comes to mind.
-It's just so good on cooler evenings, when you’re craving something hearty and good for the soul.
-Traditionally this English dish was made with ground lamb and the same mashed potato topped dish made with ground beef was called cottage pie.
+And when we think of casseroles, this decorvow shepherd’s pie recipe is one of the first things that comes to mind.
+It's such a good dinner on cold evenings when you’re craving something hearty and good for the soul.
+Traditionally, this English dish was made with ground lamb, and the same mashed potato-topped dish made with ground beef was called cottage pie.
 Since the recipe made it stateside, it has taken on many iterations, and ground beef is now the norm.
-It's a make-ahead, family-friendly casserole you can enjoy any night of the week.
+Our recipe is an especially easy take on the classic, using frozen mixed vegetables for a make-ahead, family-friendly casserole you can enjoy any night of the week.

 Shepherd's Pie Components

-• Ground beef: The base for this recipe is ground beef.
-The meat is browned in a pot with oil to start the cooking process, but once it’s in the oven, it simmers down even more and becomes tender.
+- Ground beef: The base for this recipe is ground beef.
+The meat is browned in a pot with oil to start the cooking process, but once it’s in the oven, it simmers and becomes tender.

-• Aromatics: This is where shepherd's pie recipes will start to vary.
+- Aromatics: This is where shepherd's pie recipes will start to vary.
 Some include garlic; others tomato paste; some fresh herbs.
-Ours is fairly simple, relying on fragrant onions, garlic, dried thyme, and ketchup to build flavor.
-When you take the time to sweat the alliums and herbs, they make a big impact on the overall dish.
+This recipe is fairly simple, relying on fragrant onions, garlic, dried thyme, and ketchup to build flavor.
+Don't rush, sweat the alliums and herbs; this step makes a big impact on the overall dish.

-• Vegetables: You can use any fresh vegetables you like for shepherd's pie, but we opt for a bag of frozen mixed vegetables since we like to make this on weeknights.
+- Vegetables: You can use any fresh vegetables you like for shepherd's pie, but for this easy version, opt for a bag of frozen mixed vegetables since we like to make this on weeknights.
 There’s no need to defrost the vegetables, either.
-Just stir in a whole bag of a vegetable medley—peas, carrots, and corn is our favorite combination.
+Just stir in a whole bag of a vegetable medley, one with peas, carrots, and corn, is our favorite combination.

-• Mashed potatoes: The mashed potatoes on top make the dish.
-Shepherd’s pie typically uses classic mashed potatoes, but feel free to give them your own spin by adding caramelized garlic or cream cheese to the mix.
+- Mashed potatoes: The topping makes the dish!
+Shepherd’s pie typically uses classic mashed potatoes, but feel free to give them your own spin by adding caramelized garlic or cream cheese for extra flavor or decadent richness.

 decorvow

 Making the Best Mashed Potatoes: For the most classic mashed potatoes, use russet or Yukon gold potatoes.
-Russets have the highest starch content, which is ideal for mashed potatoes; Yukon golds are less starchy, but they make up for it with their rich, buttery texture, which translates so nicely to a mash.
-In order to get 3 cups of mashed potatoes, you’ll need about 1½ pounds of potatoes.
+Russet potatoes have the highest starch content, which is ideal for mashed potatoes; Yukon golds are less starchy, but they make up for it with their rich, buttery texture, which translates so nicely to a mash.
+To get 3 cups of mashed potatoes required for this recipe, you’ll need to start with about 1½ pounds of potatoes.

 Brie Goldman